-Conversation dataset for the study conducted last year is based on conversations among students obtained from chat function within the system performing online collaborative learning by using CSCL originally developed by the authors for lectures in the university [9].
-By the way, we will add that this data is also used in the research of this paper.
+Dataset for the study conducted last year is based on conversations among students participating in online collaborative learning.
+This data set is obtained from chat function of CSCL systeme originally developed by the authors for lectures in the university [27].
+By the way, we will add that this data is also used in this paper.
 Usage situation of CSCL as the source of the dataset is shown in Table I. Since students participated in multiple classes, number of participant students is less than the number obtained by multiplying number of groups and that of group members.